userfrosting/learn/pages/17.recipes/04.custom-login-page/docs.md

 If you haven't already, set up your site Sprinkle, as per the instructions in ["Your First UserFrosting Site"](/sprinkles/first-site).
 For the purposes of this tutorial, we will call our Sprinkle `site`.

->>> This recipe was spronsored by @neurone.
+>>> This recipe was spronsored by [adm.ninja](https://adm.ninja).
 Get in touch with the UserFrosting team if you want to sponsor own receipe !

 ## Disabling registration